The Other Guys (University of St Andrews): 2015

 In January 2015, The Other Guys embarked on a ten-day tour of the South of England and Greater London, performing at a number of secondary schools in the region.
 The group also put on a concert at the Royal Ocean Racing Club on the Isle of Wight.

-In May 2015, the group released its most recent charity single and music video: It's Raining Men, in aid of Prostate Cancer UK.
+In May 2015, the group released its recent charity single and music video: It's Raining Men, in aid of Prostate Cancer UK.
 This single was first performed by the group at the Scottish A Cappella Championships 2015 on 5 March 2015 where they were awarded second place.

 2016

-In January 2016 the Guys toured LA, Dallas, Chicago, Boston, New York, DC and Toronto.
+In January 2016 the Guys toured LA, Dallas, Chicago, Boston, New York, DC and Toronto, as well as opening for acclaimed country vocal band, Home Free, at the Byre Theatre on their UK tour.

 The Other Guys claimed second place at the 2016 edition of SACC with a performance inspired by Sia, OutKast and The Lord of the Rings soundtrack.

+In May 2016, former Principal of the University of St Andrews, Professor Louise Richardson listed the group's viral parody song 'St Andrews Girls' as her first track on the BBC Radio 4 show 'Desert Island Discs'.

 In August 2016 The Other Guys returned to the Edinburgh Fringe Festival for a week of performances with their show "Well Sung", named after the group's 2009 album.
 The show earned a 4-star-review.